daniel19e/phone_scraper/README.md

-# phone_scraper
-# this programs takes a text and extracts all phone numbers and emails
+# phone and email scraper